 A level 1 drug misdemeanor relates to possession of a schedule V drug or transferring a schedule III or IV drug without selling it.
 Additionally, possessing less than four ounces of marijuana or less than two ounces of marijuana concentrate is also considered a level 1 drug misdemeanor.
 The penalty for this offense ranges between six and 18 months in jail.

 What Should You Do If You Get Drug Trafficking Charges in Colorado?

 One of the first things you need to do is get a reputable and experienced lawyer on your side as fast as you can.
-Even if the police have you under investigation and have not yet filed charges, you should contact a drug crimes defense attorney.
+Even if the police have you under investigation and have not yet filed charges, you should contact an attorney.
 Having an attorney by your side can prevent you from making a mistake that could hurt your future and jeopardize your freedom.

 If you are in a situation where there is no time to have a lawyer present, there are a few things to remember when police investigate you for drug crimes.
 The first thing to remember is that anything you say can, and will, be evidence used against you in court.
 Talking almost never helps you, even if you think it will “help clear things up.”
 You should remain silent and insist that you have a lawyer present during questioning.

 You should never consent to a search.
 Instead, make the police produce a search warrant.
 If they have a search warrant, you should ask to read it.
 They might try to convince you to admit that you have drugs in your home or car by telling you they will rip your place apart unless you tell them where you hid the drugs.
 Asking you to cooperate is their way of getting you to waive your rights.
 It’s a trap—don’t fall for it.

 What Can an Experienced Lawyer Do for You?